The

 We’re leaving land behind for a day offshore, so fuel up before we hit the high seas on a private boat.
 Our first stop is just next door off Gili Meno, where we’ll have the chance to dive in and unwind with green sea turtles and hawksbills, some of Indonesia’s most amiable aquatic hosts.

 We’ll find dry land at Gili Air to grab a bite before we head off for one last reef-side rendezvous.
 You’ll dive in and snorkel this particularly special underwater playground for legions of the Gili’s most curious tropical inhabitants before we head back home.
-The evening is free back on Gili Trawangan for you to head out with friends.

 Relax